IBM/helm101/tutorial/Lab2/README.md

     echo http://$NODE_IP:$NODE_PORT
     ```

-    The `upgrade` command upgrades the app to a specified version of a chart, removes the `redis-slave` resources and updates the app
-    `service.type` to `NodePort`.
+    The `upgrade` command upgrades the app to a specified version of a chart, removes the `redis-slave` resources, and updates the app `service.type` to `NodePort`.

     To check the updates, you can run ```kubectl get all --namespace helm-demo```